MicrosoftDocs/microsoftgraph-docs-powershell/microsoftgraph/graph-powershell-1.0/Microsoft.Graph.Groups/Invoke-MgGraphGroup.md

 Calling this method will prevent the current user from receiving email notifications for this group about new posts, events, and files in that group.
 Supported for Microsoft 365 groups only.

+> [!NOTE]
+> To view the beta release of this cmdlet, view [Invoke-MgBetaGraphGroup](/powershell/module/Microsoft.Graph.Beta.Groups/Invoke-MgGraphGroup?view=graph-powershell-beta)

 ## SYNTAX

 ### Graph (Default)